© 2021 Ezoic Inc.

 At present, sites must be using Wordpress to be able to use our app.

-1. First off, go to the app store in your Ezoic dashboard
+1. Navigate to the Design tab in your Ezoic dashboard and select PWA.

 4. In the “Home Screen Icon” you can set a name for your PWA and a launch icon as well as a URL.
-You can also customise theme and background colours.
+You can also customize theme and background colors.
 Click “Save Settings” when you are done.

 5. If you wish to add exclusions from PWA go to the “Excluded URLs” tab and add and save the URLs to this list.

 6. To edit menu items click the corresponding tab.
 You can add primary and secondary menu items by clicking the + sign next to “New Item Label”.
 You also need to add the URLs into the “Link” field when you edit an item.
-In the left hand column you can also Preview how this will appear.
+At the top, you can also Preview how this will appear.